 #1. – Turn Your Body Into a Machine

 This is a big one, and the one most likely to rustle jimmies.
 The simple fact is that your body is both your first toolset, and your first weapon, after your mind.
 You don’t have to think too hard to come up with a scenario where physical prowess could spell the difference between injury or death in a host of “mundane” crisis scenarios.

-The ability to run far and fast, while carrying a load, move an awkward, heavy object or just march through the night like a mule in Hell is priceless.
+The ability to run far and fast, while carrying a load, move an awkward, heavy object or just march through the night with a heavy load on your back l is priceless.
 That load could be your child you are sprinting away from danger, that object could be a piece of rubble from a collapsed building or car wreck trapping a stranger, and that long march may be the only ticket out of an otherwise inescapable situation.

 Your fitness level will in part determine your likelihood of becoming a casualty.
 It will also play a part in determining if you are to become a victim of violence.
 All the training and skill in the world is worthless if don’t have the stamina to endure a protracted fight, or cannot move quickly enough to even get a vote in the outcome.